 |Year of Completion||Placement Rate|

 The Sleep Diagnostics Program is fully accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in cooperation with the Committee on Accreditation for Polysomnographic Technology (CoA-PSG).Committee on Accreditation for Polysomnographic Technology (CoAPSG) 1711 Frank Ave New Burn, NC 28560 252-626-3238

 - Download the Sleep Diagnostics Technology Program Information Packet

 - Apply to the College

-- Explore the links on the left side of this page
+- Apply to the Sleep Diagnostics Program-the link is located on the let side of this page